 Inputs and Outputs function in specific ways and this allows the installer to configure them in such a way that they do what the application requires.
-WiZo-Link also allows the installer to configure one device to actuate it own output, but also the outputs of other WiZo-Link devices.
+WiZo-Link also allows the installer to configure one device to actuate its own Output, but also the Outputs of other WiZo-Link devices.